shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 and its impact on research and education.
 To achieve this goal, PATh operates a fabric of capacity services that range from Research Computing Facilitation, to Access Points capable of managing distributed HTC workloads.
-Starting January 2022, PATh will add to its support for capacity credit accounts.
-These accounts will provide PIs with HTC workloads access to the processing and storage capacity of dedicated resources managed by PATh.
+Starting January 2022, PATh will add support for capacity credit accounts.
+These accounts will provide dedicated HTC computing resources and storage capacity for scholars with HTC workloads.
 NSF will deposit credit into these accounts when funding a proposal that includes a request for credits.

-A team of PATh Facilitators is available to guide PIs in effectively using the Access Points to manage their HTC workloads and utilize their credits; training and documentation materials are also available.
-Access Points provide a rich set of capabilities for managing workloads that consist of individual jobs, sets of jobs, or Directed Acyclic Graphs (DAG) of jobs.
+A team of PATh Facilitators is available to guide PIs in effectively using PATh-supported Access Points to manage their HTC workloads that utilize their credits; training and documentation materials are also available.
+Access Points provide a rich set of capabilities for managing workloads that consist of individual jobs, sets of jobs, or complex workflows of jobs (e.g. directed acyclic graphs, 'DAGs').
 Further, PIs can utilize access points to perform data placement and data caching through the [Open Science Data Federation](https://opensciencegrid.org/docs/data/stashcache/overview/).